Trucks Containing Hazardous Materials

 An employer can potentially be held indirectly liable when a truck driver's negligent actions or omissions are in the course and scope of employment.
 This means that the employer's liability is based on the driver's liability.

 Moreover, an employer may also be held directly liable for its own negligence.
 A trucking company is supposed to train its drivers before allowing them to operate these vehicles.
 This includes training in how to drive when hauling hazardous materials.
 A failure to properly train a driver who is carrying dangerous cargo is likely to be considered negligence by a jury.

 The employer should also make sure that drivers sent into interstate commerce comply with the rules set forth by the Federal Motor Carrier Safety Administration in connection with hauling hazardous cargo.
 For example, under § 397.5 of the FMCSA regulations, a motor vehicle that contains certain types of explosive materials must be attended at all times by a driver or a qualified representative of the motor carrier operating it, except when certain conditions exist.Contact a Truck Accident Attorney in Los Angeles or Beyond

-At Sharifi Firm, PLC, our Los Angeles truck accident lawyers can help you seek compensation if you are injured because of the negligence of parties operating or servicing trucks containing hazardous materials.
+At Sharifi Firm, APC, our Los Angeles truck accident lawyers can help you seek compensation if you are injured because of the negligence of parties operating or servicing trucks containing hazardous materials.
 Let us put our experience, skill, and strong reputation to work for you.
 Contact us at 1-866-422-7222 or via our online form for a free consultation.
 Our motor vehicle collision attorneys also represent people in Temecula, Rancho Cucamonga, San Bernardino, Riverside, and other Southern California cities.